jhylin/Adverse_drug_reactions/README.md

 - CYP3A4 and 2D6 substrates on 24th Feb 2025; 2C19 substrates on 6th Mar 2025; 2C9 substrates on 10th Mar 2025; 1A2 substrates on 25th Mar 2025; 2B6 substrates on 27th Mar 2025; 2E1 and 2C8 substrates on 7th Apr 2025

 *Please note that all of the CYP substrates curated in the datasets are based on "[The Flockhart Cytochrome P450 Drug-Drug Interaction Table](https://drug-interactions.medicine.iu.edu/MainTable.aspx)" which is continuously being updated over time (at least twice yearly as quoted from source), so the files stored here may not reflect the most up-to-date version - refer to the table directly if needing latest information*

+#### **Feedback and comments**

+The dataset may still contain information that require further refinements, additions or corrections (there may be things I've missed) - feedback and/or comments are welcomed, please submit via issues in this GitHub repo.
+This also applies to the notebooks listed above.

 #### **Dedication**